jeffpar/pcjs/software/pcjs/index.md

   - [Early OS/2 Prototypes](/software/pcx86/sys/os2/misc/) (eg, CP-DOS and FOOTBALL)

-You can probably find most or all of these disks on other software sites now, just as software from many other sites has found its way here, thanks to the Brownian motion of bits on the Internet.
+You can probably find most or all of these disks on other software sites now, just as software from many other sites has found its way here, thanks to the continuous motion of bits on the Internet.

 Any other disks you see [below](#directory-listings) are primarily ones that don't neatly fit into another PCjs category, usually either because the disks contain a mixture of random/personal/unique content.